apache/airflow/docs/apache-airflow-providers-oracle/connections/oracle.rst

     Specify the extra parameters (as json dictionary) that can be used in Oracle connection.
 The following parameters are supported:

-    * ``threaded`` - Whether or not Oracle should wrap accesses to connections with a mutex.
-      Default value is False.
     * ``events`` - Whether or not to initialize Oracle in events mode.
     * ``mode`` - one of ``sysdba``, ``sysasm``, ``sysoper``, ``sysbkp``, ``sysdgd``, ``syskmt`` or ``sysrac`` which are defined at the module level, Default mode is connecting.